 You should ask the installer to provide you with references and testimonial from previous clients.
 If they have been in business for a while, they should not have a problem with giving you references.
 You should also do some research on the installer.
 Neighbours and friends could also be a great source for recommending an installer.
 Talking to previous customers is a great way to find out how their installation process was handled.

 Tip 4: Warranty

 You should be aware of what kind of warranty the equipment comes with.
 The average warranty offered for the solar panels is around 25 years.
 If the warranty is for a shorter period of time you can safely assume that the quality of the panels is lower.
 Storage batteries and solar inverters have limited guarantee and it is around 10 years.
-Most installers also provide workmanship warranty, which should be at least 1 year.
+Most installers also provide workmanship warranty, which should be 2 year.